-1.2.4 Cultural Balance Plan
+1.2.4 Recognition of Tangata Whenua Values

-The Correnso and Project Martha consent conditions required a Cultural Balance Plan to be implemented.
-The company sought advice from local iwi, and in partnership with them has embarked on the process.
+The Correnso and Project Martha consent conditions require a Cultural Balance Plan to be implemented.
+The company sought advice from local iwi, and in partnership with them, embarked on the process.
 This journey is led and driven by iwi and is proceeding according to their tikanga.
-The company conducts regular Cultural Awareness Training Programmes.
-All staff and contractors are required to attend this day-long course run by iwi.
+A final draft of the Cultural Balance Plan has been completed and will be shared with iwi for feedback and finalisation in the coming year.
+The company also conducts regular Cultural Awareness Training Programmes.
+All staff and full-time contractors are required to attend this day-long course run by iwi.